Residual RL-MPC for Robust Microrobotic Cell Pushing Under Time-Varying Flow: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

 We report quantitative comparisons across Circle, Clover (train), and Square under time-varying flow, and complement them with qualitative trajectory and failure analyses.
-Our goal is to validate that contact-gated residual RL improves robustness and tracking accuracy while operating under the same actuation envelope as nominal controllers.
-ResRL+MPC denotes the hybrid method with $\alpha=0.15$ selected in Sec.~\ref{sec:alpha_model_selection}.
+Our goal is to evaluate whether contact-gated residual RL improves robustness and tracking accuracy while operating under the same actuation envelope as nominal controllers.
+ResRL-MPC denotes the hybrid method with $\alpha=0.15$ selected in Sec.~\ref{sec:alpha_model_selection}.